 Have you ever exaggerated a situation in order to gain someone’s sympathy, help, or even just their time?

-If you’re prone to attention-seeking, you probably know it deep down, but aren’t that keen to admit it.
+If you’re prone to attention-seeking behavior, you probably know it deep down, but aren’t that keen to admit it.

-Before you beat yourself up about your behavior, it’s important to remember that having a need for attention is only human.
+Before you beat yourself up about it, it’s important to remember that needing attention is only human.

 However, there is a line in the sand that separates a healthy desire for interaction from unhealthy attention-seeking.

-Things can happen to us at any time that can alter our personalities, but developing a need for constant attention is something we ought to be particularly wary of if we want to maintain healthy relationships with loved ones, friends, or work colleagues.
+Developing a need for constant attention is something we ought to be wary of if we want to maintain healthy relationships with loved ones, friends, or work colleagues.

-Luckily, once you’re aware of the types of behavior exhibited by someone who has a need for attention, you can start to pick up on when you’re behaving that way, and take steps to remedy it.
+Luckily, once you’re aware of the types of behavior exhibited by someone who has a need for attention, you can start to identify when you’re behaving that way, and take steps to remedy it.

 1. Pretending You Can’t Do Something